 - Product sourcing problems.

 However, mediation or arbitration may not be appropriate when there are other parties who were not part of the franchise agreement.
-An arbitration may also not be the best option for emergency injunctions, or where the dispute involves a larger group of plaintiffs, such as a class action.
+The arbitration may also not be the best option for emergency injunctions, or where the dispute involves a larger group of plaintiffs, such as a class action.
 Talk to your franchise attorney about your options for resolving a dispute with the franchise company.

 Contracts and Agreement Modifications and Changes